harry-up282/Week3Day1Homework/Readme.txt.txt

-Week2Day2 assignment homework
+Week3Day1 assignment homework
-building upon lat week assignment using external css file to style three web-pages of the website
+building upon lat week assignment using external css file to style clock using javascript to display real time from user computer